CSC207-UofT/course-project-gitgarden/phase2/progress_report.md

     * PR [#33](https://github.com/CSC207-UofT/course-project-gitgarden/pull/33): This pull request fixed Clean Architecture violations and dealt with transiency and StackOverflow errors issues that prevented the application from saving complex data types.

 - [@Pkyuan](https://github.com/Pkyuan)/[@Pkyuan2001](https://github.com/pkyuan2001): Phase2 grand refactoring
-    * PR [#22](https://github.com/CSC207-UofT/course-project-gitgarden/pull/22): This pull request rewrote phase2 front end, fixed all of the Clean Architecture violations that were present in Client.UI.
+    * PR [#22](https://github.com/CSC207-UofT/course-project-gitgarden/pull/22): This pull request rewrote phase2 front end, fixed all of the Clean Architecture violations that were present in UI.
 Added new features, pages and refactored some code.

 - [@hMarc16](https://github.com/hMarc16): Phase 2 Persistency Rework and Javadoc Update
     * PR [#38](https://github.com/CSC207-UofT/course-project-gitgarden/pull/38): This pull request made persistency compatible with Phase 2 changes in the backend.
 Customized the format that gets saved to json.
 Fixed many Clean Architecture violations.

-- [@mel10c](https://github.com/mel10c): Client.UI maintenance and accessibility features
+- [@mel10c](https://github.com/mel10c): UI maintenance and accessibility features
-    * PR [#10](https://github.com/CSC207-UofT/course-project-gitgarden/pull/10): This pull request included the start up Client.UI skeleton pages for the program.
+    * PR [#10](https://github.com/CSC207-UofT/course-project-gitgarden/pull/10): This pull request included the start up UI skeleton pages for the program.
     * PR [#40](https://github.com/CSC207-UofT/course-project-gitgarden/pull/40): This pull request is about the addition of the dark theme feature for accessibility purposes in Phase2.

 - [@AndyWang-JM](https://github.com/AndyWang-JM):